 About Our Project

 Public input into land management is important.
-We want to hear from you - if and how you use the Warm Springs Ponds, what you think of the ponds, what you want for the future of the ponds.
+We reached out to hear from those using the Warm Springs Ponds to learn how the public is using the Warm Springs Ponds, what the public thinks of the Warm Springs Ponds, and what the public wants for the future of the ponds.

-To take the survey, click here: Warm Springs Ponds Public Survey
+To see the public survey results click here: Warm Springs Ponds Survey Results

 Photo Credit: The Montana Standard